 - Learn Samba!

-Bahian cuisine is characterized by the generous use of malagueta chili peppers and dendê oil extracted from an African palm that grows well in the northeastern climate.
+Bahian cuisine is characterized by the generous use of malagueta chilli peppers and dendê oil extracted from an African palm that grows well in the northeastern climate.
 Several Bahian dishes also contain seafood, usually with some form of shrimp, coconut milk, banana, and okra.

 Street food is very popular in Salvador and coming from the African roots, trying an acarajé (shown below) is something everyone should do once.
 Personally, we can’t say we enjoyed it (we tried 2 from various places) but it was an interesting look into the African influence of food.